fvzzy/advent-of-code/README.md

 I've included a small helper at [lib/utils.js](/lib/utils.js) to fetch the inputs provided for a given day.

-Store a session token in `.env` if you want to use it, e.g:
+Store a session token in `.env` to use it, e.g:

 ```
 echo SESSION_TOKEN={your token here} > .env